js0753/AGES/README.md

 # DVES
 Digital Vehicle Entry System

 Place image to scan in the same folder.
-Image should be named test.jpg.
+Image should be named test.jpg and be in same folder as dves_gui.py.
 Run dves_gui.py

 # Basic Startup: